awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

    If you chose **Custom**, enter the date and time that you want to restore the instance to\.
 **Note**
-Times are shown in your local time zone, which is indicated by an offset from Universal Coordinated Time \(UTC\)\.
+Times are shown in your local time zone, which is indicated by an offset from Coordinated Universal Time \(UTC\)\.
 For example, UTC\-5 is Eastern Standard Time/Central Daylight Time\.

 1. For **DB instance identifier**, enter the name of the target restored DB instance\.

-1. \(Optional\) Choose other options as needed\.
+1. \(Optional\) Choose other options as needed, such as enabling autoscaling\.

 1. Choose **Restore to point in time**\.